Lucsantosg/CloudLogAnalysis/containers/containers_kubernetes.md

   </tr>
 </table>

-Fields that might be useful when analyzing application logs:
+Fields that might be useful when analyzing container stdout and stderr logs:

 <table>
   <caption>List of fields for applications</caption>